jjg/WebE/journal.md

 Also we'll need to extract any `access_key` and `access_token` from the request which we're not doing yet either.

 A method(s) off the `inode` module kind of makes sense, something like `.getAuthorized(access string)`, `.putAuthorized(access string)`, etc.?

+## 01122023

+Just peeking-in to create an ARM build to continue experimenting.
+Turns out to be really easy:

+`env GOARCH=arm54 go build -o fzx_arm64`